chapel-lang/chapel/doc/rst/language/spec/procedures.rst

       proc elideCopy() {
         var x = makeRecord();
-        acceptWithIn(x); // copy to 'in arg' is elided because 'x' is used again writeln("block ending");
+        acceptWithIn(x); // copy to 'in arg' is elided
+                         // because 'x' is not used again writeln("block ending");
       }
       elideCopy();